Here I’m going to share with you some of the valuable lessons I’ve learned over the years about feeding kids.

 When we weaned him, over four years ago now, we got off to a good start.
 He took to food immediately and pretty much ate anything I offered him.
 Broccoli, smoked mackerel, spinach, chicken, strawberries, cheese – you name it, he ate it.
 But somehow, and I can’t really remember how now, things changed and we reached a horrible stage where he wouldn’t touch any fruit or vegetables at all, and even tomato sauce or pesto was deemed unacceptable.

 Mealtimes turned into a battleground and were a far cry from the relaxed family occasions that I’d imagined.
+Feeding kids was not what I’d imagined it would be at all.
 And so Sneaky Veg was born.
 Sneaking fruit and veg into food is much less necessary now than it used to be but I still find it helps to encourage both my kids to eat things they might not otherwise try.
 The main difference now is that I usually tell them what is in their food.

 R’s little sister, who is almost three, is definitely fussier than him now.
 As many children do, she loves all fruit, but she avoids most vegetables and is highly suspicious of anything she hasn’t seen before.
 The main difference though is my attitude.
 We aim for low pressure mealtimes, where I offer up healthy meals, often containing hidden fruit or veg, and leave it up to the children to decide whether to eat it or not.
 The important thing is that they know they won’t get anything else later on.

-So in short, if you’re having a difficult time with feeding your toddler or pre-schooler, try to remember that things will improve with time and some fights just aren’t worth having.
+So in short, if you’re having a difficult time with feeding kids, whatever their age, try to remember that things will improve with time and some fights just aren’t worth having.
 Good luck!